Earth Science 1B EARTH1002

 - Available to Erasmus Students: Yes

-Tuesday, Wednesday and Thursday - 9.00 am; fortnightly laboratory; fortnightly tutorial.
+Tuesday, Wednesday and Thursday - 9.00 am; weekly laboratory; fortnightly tutorial; one day of fieldwork.

 Requirements of Entry